zsoltk/RIBs/android/tutorials/tutorial5/README.md

 And again, because last element in the back stack is on screen, this means that `MoreOptions` gets detached, and `HelloWorld` gets attached back to the screen again.

-## Final touch: use the result from options screen
+## Almost there: use the result from options screen

 Of course there's no point of opening the second screen if we cannot interact with it and our only option is to press back.